MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

 ### Automated restore at the system's first run setup

 DietPi-Backup contains an option of restoring a backup automatically during the first run setup of the system (this is run once when DietPi boots the first time).
-Therefore, a previous backup is needed on a USB mass storage (USB stick, USB hard disk or USB SSD) and it is needed to be activated via the file `/boot/dietpi.txt`.
+Therefore, a previous backup is needed on any storage device (USB stick, SSD, HDD, SD card, ...) and auto-restore needs to be activated via the file `/boot/dietpi.txt`.

 This procedure is achieved with these steps (example: SD card is the boot media):